 All Parties intending to buy or sell energy in the wholesale Single Electricity Market must be registered.
 SEMO's role is to facilitate and educate market entrants as they complete the registration process.

-The set of rules which governs the Single Electricity Market is know as the Trading and Settlement Code.
+The set of rules which governs the Single Electricity Market is known as the Trading and Settlement Code.
 A set of Agreed Procedures provide further guidance and clarification on how the rules are to be deployed.
-Agreed Procedure 1 or AP 1 as it is also know as deals with all aspects of the registration process.
+Agreed Procedure 1 or AP 1 as it is also known as, deals with all aspects of the registration process.

 Potential Market Participants should be familiar with this document before applying to register in the Single Electricity Market.